lucasmeijer/bonanza/docs/building_bb_storage.md

 #
 # Whereas REv2 identifies different types of workers by key-value pairs
 # called platform properties, Bonanza requires that each type of worker
-# has an X25519 private key.
-Clients can use the corresponding X25519
+# has an elliptic-curve private key.
+Clients can use the corresponding
 # public key to route requests.
 The key below is the public key
 # corresponding to the private key used by the demo deployment.
 #